dejan2609/harshadranganathan.github.io/_posts/2023-03-29-aws-cost-optimizations-cost-intelligence-dashboards.md

 - Cloudformation template

-- Combination of CLI and Manual Steps
+- Combination of CLI, CF and Manual Steps

 - Manual Steps

-We'll be focusing on the second approach in this article as that gives more flexibility compared to using a CF template as each organization might follow different practices/account setups/might want to re-use existing configurations (buckets etc.) so you don't have to fiddle with CF templates.
+We'll be focusing on the second approach in this article as that gives more flexibility compared to using a full fledged CF template as each organization might follow different practices/account setups/might want to re-use existing configurations (buckets etc.) so you don't have to fiddle with CF templates.

-CF templates on other hand help for easier (if it works for your set-up) and cleaner deletion, some of the resources set up by this framework might still be needed for different usecases so it makes sense to create/re-use existing resources.
+CF templates on other hand help for easier (if it works for your set-up) and cleaner deletion, however some of the resources set up by this framework might still be needed for different use-cases so it makes sense to create/re-use existing resources.

 {% include donate.html %}
 {% include advertisement.html %}